 Dive Master (a professional level for guiding and assisting instructors).

-Looking for the first step to a career in the diving sector?
+Looking for the first step in working with scuba as a career?
 Your adventure into the professional levels of recreational scuba diving begins with the Divemaster program.
-Working closely with an instructor, in this program you expand your dive knowledge and hone your skills to the professional level.
+Working closely with an Instructor, in this program you expand your dive knowledge and hone your skills to the professional level.
 Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
-Divemaster is the prerequisite course for both the Assistant Instructor and Open Water Scuba Instructor courses.
+Divemaster is the prerequisite certification for both the Assistant Instructor and Open Water Scuba Instructor certifications.

-During the Divemaster program, you’ll learn dive leadership skills through both classroom and independent study.
-You’ll complete water skills and stamina exercises, as well as training exercises that stretch your ability to organize and solve problems and to help others improve their diving.
+During the Divemaster program, you learn dive leadership skills through both classroom and independent study.
+You complete water skills and stamina exercises, as well as training exercises that stretch your ability to organize and solve problems as well as help others improve their scuba.
 You put this knowledge into action through a structured internship or series of practical training exercises.